 Children with terminal or life-threatening conditions often require hospice or palliative care.
 Hospice and palliative care both focus on helping a person be comfortable by addressing issues causing physical or emotional pain or suffering.
 Hospice focuses on relieving symptoms and supporting patients with a life expectancy of months, not years.
 Palliative care concentrates on improving the quality of life for an individual with a serious illness and supporting that person and their family during and after treatment.

-To help parents and caregivers, the Center for Infants and Children with Special Needs at Cincinnati Children's provides guidelines and resources.
+To help parents and caregivers, the Complex Care Center at Cincinnati Children's provides guidelines and resources.

 Hospice is a philosophy of care designed to provide comfort and support to terminally ill patients and their families.
 The goal of hospice care is to improve the quality of life for a patient with a life expectancy of six months or less.

 Hospice provides support for the emotional, social and spiritual impact of the disease on the patient and family through a team-oriented approach of specially trained professionals.
 Most hospices have a set of defined services, team members, rules and regulations.
 Some hospice programs also provide palliative care as a separate program or service, which can often be confusing to patients and families.
 Hospice programs generally offer counseling and bereavement services to patients and families both before and after a patient's death.